 All students will be required to provide documentation of a baseline Tuberculin skin test before Orientation, unless they have a previous history of a positive skin test or prior exposure to BCG.

 Students testing positive will be asked to undergo a blood test (QFT) to rule out active tuberculosis.

 All students will be required to have received 2 doses of Varicella vaccine or Serologic evidence of immunity.

 All students will be required to receive a Tetanus (Td) booster every 10 years, including a one-time adult dose of pertussis (Tdap).

 This immunization policy is in effect to protect the student, and the patients that the student will come in contact with.
 This immunization documentation is a requirement of OHSA.

 Student cooperation will facilitate entrance into Medical School and help provide a smooth transition through each year.

 All requirements are subject to change.

-The MSMHP provides students with confidential psychiatric evaluations, time-limited evidence-based treatment, and referrals to external, community-based therapists and psychiatrists for long-term management if needed.
-All evaluations are done by faculty psychiatrists with no trainee involvement, and the program is currently staffed by Drs.
-Kate Baker and Karla Blackwood.
+The MSMH program provides students with confidential psychiatric evaluations, evidence-based treatment, and referrals to both internal and community-based therapists and psychiatrists for long-term management if needed.
+All evaluations are done by faculty psychiatrists, and the program is currently staffed by Drs.
+Jennifer Votta, Karla Blackwood and Sarah Bommarito.
 We are committed to supporting our students’ mental health needs throughout their medical training.